Rigidity (psychology): Stages

 Rigidity has three different main "stages" of severity, although it never has to move to further stages.
 The first stage is a strict perception that causes one to persist in their ways and be close-minded to other things.
 The second involves a motive to defend the ego.
 The third stage is that it is a part of one's personality and you can see it in their perception, cognition, and social interactions.

-Traits

-We often see traits that occur alongside rigidity.

-Accompanying externalizing behaviors

-They could be external behaviors, such as the following:
+Associated traits

+Behaviors which often accompany rigidity include: